mcharb54/double-dealer/src/pages/archives/2019-09-03_a-thousand-head-of-cattle.md

 Someone knocked at the door and entered without being asked.
 It was Ioan Doina and his wife Garofa, one of the men who had made the trip with the cattle. loan turned to his wife and said: "Did I not tell you?" and then addressing grandmother, added: "For the last two months I have heard nothing else from this man.
 Day and night he talks of it.
 He does not sleep, he does not eat, he is going mad."

 "They were our boys, boys from our village,'' said Cuna in half pleading, half threatening voice.
 Both men looked each other in the face, and there was silence. loan turned about, took his wife's sleeve, and edged his way out of the room.
 Cuna's wife followed slowly.
 Father and son, left alone, sat like two monuments for many hours.
 Some one knocked at the door, the son opened, and in came the two soldiers who had entertained the mother with their heroic tales.
 They greeted Cuna, who looked frightened, rose suddenly, and shouted to his son: "Take them out, take them out.
 Don't ever let them touch my threshold again."
 The eldest son, with stiff steps and outstretched arms, like an advancing wall, saw them out.
 He followed only a few inches behind them, without touching their clothes.

+<br/><br/><br/>
+Painting By <a href="https://en.wikipedia.org/wiki/en:Nikolai_Dmitriev-Orenburgsky" class="extiw" title="w:en:Nikolai Dmitriev-Orenburgsky">Nikolai Dmitriev-Orenburgsky</a> - <a rel="nofollow" class="external autonumber" href="http://www.art-catalog.ru/picture.php?id_picture=8055">[1]</a>, Public Domain, <a href="https://commons.wikimedia.org/w/index.php?curid=3360705">Link</a>